-An employee shall be entitled to absent himself from work in the event of the death of a member of his immediate family.
-The City Manager may in his discretion, authorize pay for all or any portion not to exceed 3 regularly scheduled workdays of such leave, provided a written request for such pay is filed.
-Any absence in excess of 3 regularly scheduled workdays shall be in accordance with the existing rules.
+An employee shall be entitled to take up to five days of bereavement leave in the event of the death of a member of his immediate family, provided a written leave request if filed.
+Pay shall be authorized for all or any portion not to exceed three regularly scheduled workdays.
+The additional two days of bereavement leave may be taken as authorized unpaid leave, or the employee may use their own accrued leave.
+Any absence in excess of five regularly scheduled workdays shall be in accordance with the existing rules.